-It’s time for a new website or a redesign: this is an exciting time for your business!
-Intuitive, attractive, easy-to-use websites are a must have for reaching current and potential clients/customers, converting leads, and ensuring satisfaction throughout every stage of the buyer’s journey.
+If it's time for a new website or redesign, this is an exciting time for your business!
+Intuitive, attractive, easy-to-use websites are a must for reaching current and potential customers, converting leads, and ensuring satisfaction throughout every stage of the buyer’s journey.
 The first step along your website journey, though, is writing an RFP for web design.
 Why is this so important - and how do you do it?

 Design agencies use your RFP - or request for proposal - to assess your project and provide you with a comprehensive proposal.